 Corrective Services NSW has an Offender Telephone System that is used by inmates to contact their families, friends and solicitors.
 Inmates are allowed up to 10 nominated personal numbers (family and friends) and three legal numbers (solicitors).
 The recommended maximum call duration is six minutes for local personal calls and 10 minutes for legal calls and international personal calls.

 There are also preset numbers known as CADL (Common Auto Dial List) numbers.
 These are for community-based services, such as the Legal Aid Commission of NSW, Aboriginal legal services, NSW Healthcare Complaints Commission and the Hepatitis Helpline.
 These calls are all free to inmates.

-A. If the documents you seek from Corrective Services NSW relate to a person and are less than 70 years old, in most cases you should make a formal access application under the Government Information (Public Access) Act 2009 (GIPA Act).
+For records created less than 70 years ago about a person, anyone can lodge a formal access application under the Government Information (Public Access) Act 2009 (GIPA Act).

-Applications and requests under the GIPA Act should be sent to:
+Applications and requests under the GIPA Act must be sent to:

 An application fee of $30 ($15 in cases of hardship or where public interest is demonstrated) may be required.
 Processing charges may also apply.
 The GIPA Act provides agencies with a general discretion to waive, reduce or refund any fee or charge that may be imposed under the GIPA Act in any circumstance they consider to be appropriate.

 Information about an individual who has been dead for more than 30 years is not considered personal information under NSW privacy legislation.